We all get stuck.

 - I’m focusing on less stuff so I can make better stuff.
 That means leaving some ongoing projects behind, but the things I’ll deliver as result of “quitting” and thinking more “long view” will be much better for doing so.

-With that in mind, there will be fewer articles posted between now and the launch of the new and look and feel to Productivityist.
-I'll post [a new piece on Thursday July 3rd to coincide with my 40th birthday], and then weekly posts every Thursday until the launch, which is slated for July 31st.
+The launch of the new and look and feel to Productivityist is slated for the early Fall.
 I’m really looking forward to the next horizon of my work and my life – and I can’t wait to share what I’ve got in store with all of you.

 So the next time you’re stuck and don’t know what to do to make progress, look past the next action and onto the next horizon.
 It’s a tougher question to ask, but it’s a more rewarding one in the end.